mukhtarahmed13/chest-xray-medical-diagnosis/README.md

 ## Requirements

-See `requirements.txt` for full list of dependencies:
+See `requirements.txt` for the full list of dependencies:
 - tensorflow>=2.0.0
 - keras
 - numpy